Breedua/Programming_Languages/JavaScript/README.md

 //decrementing numbers is done either with -1 or -- just like increments.

 //Finding a remainder is done using the remainder operator "%".
 This is usually used to determinre if a number is even or odd.

+// To append variables to string, use the "+=" operator e.g let description = "awesome!";
+ let appendResult = "Ighalo Eduaina Brenda is";
+ appendResult += description;